A Bartholin's cyst, also called a Bartholin's duct cyst, is a small fluid-filled sac just inside the opening of the vagina.

 A Bartholin's cyst can sometimes return after treatment.

-A Bartholin's cyst usually affects sexually active women aged between 20 and 30.
+A Bartholin's cyst usually affects sexually active women aged 20 to 30.

 Bartholin's cysts do not usually affect children because the Bartholin's glands do not start functioning until puberty.